ganskef/LittleProxy-mitm/README.md

 Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software".

+### Getting the library

-The MITM feature depends on the unreleased version of LittleProxy with little modifications.
+The MITM feature while offline depends on a unreleased version of LittleProxy with little modifications.
 Please consider to use [ganskef/LittleProxy-parent](https://github.com/ganskef/LittleProxy-parent) to build both.